Keeping fit and healthy after giving birth

 Make your health a priority

 Focus on getting all the vitamins and nutrients you need through a well-balanced diet post-pregnancy.
-In other words, don’t go on a crash diet right after pregnancy as your energy levels will likely be low when your new baby arrives, due to sleepless nights and your body healing.
-Instead, eat lots of fruits and vegetables, whole grains and lean meats such as chicken and fish and avoid sugary drinks, chips and fast food.
-Your weight will naturally start to level off if you maintain a healthy diet.
+In other words, don’t go on a crash diet right after pregnancy!
+Your energy levels will likely be low when your new baby arrives due to sleepless nights and your body healing.
+Instead, eat lots of fruits and vegetables, whole grains and lean meats such as chicken and fish.
+Avoid sugary drinks, chips and fast food where possible, but don't feel pressured to stick to hard and fast rules while you're adjusting to life as new parents.

 Set realistic goals and live actively

-Keep in mind that the first six weeks after pregnancy should be your time to rest, recover and get into the swing of being a mom.
-Although, having a realistic fitness goal will motivate you to keep up with healthy daily activities, during the first six weeks, start by adding activities to your routine that will build strength and boost your mood, for example, dancing while listening to music every morning or going for daily 30 minute walks in the park with your baby.
-Then, gradually increase the challenge; turn your walks into jogs, join an aqua fitness class at the gym or start doing 10-15 minute strength training workouts at home, two-three times per week.
+Keep in mind that the first six weeks (at least) after pregnancy should be your time to rest, recover and get into the swing of being a mom.
+That said, having an achievable fitness goal can motivate you to keep up with healthy daily activities during the first six weeks, if you feel up to it.
+Start by adding activities to your routine that will build strength and boost your mood.
+For example, dancing while listening to music every morning or going for daily 30 minute walks in the park with your baby.
+When your stamina starts improving, gradually increase the challenge; turn your walks into jogs, join a fitness class at the gym or start doing 10-15 minute strength training workouts at home, two-three times per week.

 Drink lots of water

-Drinking water will give you energy and keep you from feeling hungry when you may just be thirsty.
-Plus, staying hydrated is vital for breastfeeding mothers so be sure to drink enough and eat plenty of water based foods such as watermelons, strawberries, cucumbers, yoghurt, and lettuce.
+Staying hydrated is vital for breastfeeding mothers, as well as new moms who aren't breastfeeding but need to keep their energy levels up!
+Be sure to drink enough and eat plenty of water based foods such as watermelons, strawberries, cucumbers, yoghurt, and lettuce.
 You can also carry a full water bottle with you wherever you go and drink little sips throughout the day.
-A good way to make sure you’re hydrated is by checking your urine, if it is light yellow or almost clear in color, you’re hydrated.
-If your urine is dark yellow, you aren’t drinking enough.
+A good way to be sure you’re hydrated is by checking your urine - if it is light yellow or almost clear in color, you’re hydrated.
+If your urine is dark yellow, you probably aren’t drinking enough.

 Sleep when your baby sleeps